Yash55-max/Media-Muse/studio-main/README.md

 # Media Muse

-This is a Next.js application built with Firebase Studio that uses generative AI to create captions and suggest music for your images.
+This is a Next.js application  that uses generative AI to create captions and suggest music for your images.

 ## Getting Started